Boise State vs. San Jose State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Spread & Total Prediction for Boise State vs. San Jose State

-San Jose State's record against the spread this season is 6-6-0, while Boise State's is 5-6-0.
-The Spartans have hit the over in nine games, while Broncos games have gone over six times.
-Over the past 10 games, San Jose State is 4-6 against the spread and 4-6 overall while Boise State has gone 5-5 against the spread and 6-4 overall.
+Boise State has put together a 5-6-0 record against the spread this season, while San Jose State is 6-6-0.
+The Broncos have hit the over in six games, while Spartans games have gone over nine times.
+The two teams combine to score 151.3 points per game, 8.8 more points than this matchup's total.
+Boise State has a 5-5 record against the spread while going 6-4 overall over the past 10 contests.
+San Jose State has gone 4-6 against the spread and 4-6 overall in its last 10 contests.

 Bet on this or any college basketball matchup at BetMGM